 Unlock the secret to creative wall art with this quick and easy project.
 Apply white acrylic paint in vertical brushstrokes to the entire surface of a stretched canvas.
 While the paint is still wet, add a few thin gray lines and blend using vertical brushstrokes to create a striated appearance.
 When the paint is dry, use twine to tie a vintage key to the front of the canvas.

 A contemporary take on whitewashing, these canvases are sure to add a splash of subtle color to your blank walls.
-We coated blank white canvases with cream paint and then worked in blue paint while the base coat was wet.
-After each swipe of the brush, wipe it clean with a paper towel to prevent overblending.
+We coated blank white canvases with cream paint and worked in blue paint while the base coat was wet.
+After each swipe of the brush, wipe the painted area with a paper towel to prevent overblending.

 Create a graphic statement with a canvas outfitted with oversize wooden buttons.
 First, paint the buttons with crafts paint; let dry.
 Apply white acrylic paint to the canvas in vertical brushstrokes.
 While the paint is still wet, add a few gray lines and blend the colors to create a striated appearance.
 Tie the buttons to the canvas with twine.
 Staple the twine to the back of the canvas stretcher frame to secure.

 Keep vacation memories fresh with this easy and inexpensive wall art project.
-Cut a map to standard printer-paper size (8 1/2x11 inches).
+Cut a map to standard printer-paper size (8-1/2x11 inches).
 Use a word processor to create words, phrases, symbols, or photos that remind you of the special places you've traveled.
 Print your design on the map.
 Use spray adhesive to affix the map to a store-bought art canvas.
-Brush on two coats of decoupage medium, allowing the canvas to dry between applications to seal it.
+To seal it, brush on two coats of decoupage medium, allowing the canvas to dry between applications.
 To give a newer map a weathered look, soak it in extra-strong coffee or black tea for an hour, then hang it up to dry.

-It's hard to miss the writing on the wall with these showstopping frames sketched in black marker.
-Model the frame shapes after ornate versions of the real thing, using antique portrait frames for inspiration.
+It's hard to miss the writing on the wall with these showstopping frames sketched in black permanent marker.
+Model the frame shapes after ornate versions of the real thing; use antique portrait frames for inspiration.
 Add diagonal lines at the corners to suggest depth.
 To highlight the differences in dimensions between your frames and art pieces, hang a three-dimensional sculpture or vase within one frame.

-Whimsical butterflies rest upon a graphic tree in this woodland scene atop a vintage door.
+Whimsical butterflies rest upon a graphic tree in this woodland scene on a vintage door.
 Use double-stick tape to tile the door’s inset panel with old book pages.
-Cut several pages of scrapbook paper with a faux-bois motif into a tree shape.
+Cut several pages of scrapbook paper with a faux bois (false wood) motif into a tree shape.
 If you’re uncomfortable cutting freehand, snap a photo of a tree, then enlarge, print, and trace it (or search for “tree images” online).
 Adhere the tree shapes to the book pages using double-stick tape.
-Sketch, then cut out butterflies from several colors of cardstock paper. gently fold their wings upward and tape their bodies to the door.
+Sketch, then cut out butterflies from several colors of cardstock paper.
+Gently fold their wings upward and tape their bodies to the door.